50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Software is developed using the test-driven development (TDD) methodology, in which tests are produced before code.
 Before writing any automated tests, TDD developers specify the intended functionality of a product or component.
 Since the related code has yet to be written, these tests are designed to fail at first.
 After that, developers create the code required to pass the tests, refining iteratively until all tests pass and the intended functionality is realized.

-12. How do you balance manual and automated testing in a project?
+12. What methods are used to balance manual and automated testing in a project?

 Ans: